BLACK LIVES MATTER

 Enforce chirality for defined chiral centers.

 RMSD cutoff for retaining conformations after energy minimization.
 By default, all minimized conformations with in the specified energy window from the lowest energy conformation are kept.
-Otherwise, only those conformations which are different from the lowest energy conformation by the specified RMSD cutoff and are with in the specified energy window are kept.
+Otherwise, only those conformations which are different from the lowest energy conformation or all selected conformations by the specified RMSD cutoff and are with in the specified energy window are kept.
 The lowest energy conformation is always retained.

 Energy window in kcal/mol for selecting conformers.
 This option is ignored during 'None' value of '-f, --forcefield' option.